AbsoluteBollocksCreations – Making Fitness Fun

 Skywatcher is designed for compatible Garmin devices that support the Connect IQ platform.
 For best results, your watch should:

 Skywatcher depends on your current location to place objects correctly in the sky.
-If the app shows “Waiting for GPS”, step outside with a clear view of the sky and give your watch a moment to acquire a position.
+If the app cannot get a current GPS location it will estimate longitude based on timezone.
+Step outside with a clear view of the sky and give your watch a moment to acquire a position.

 Once a location has been acquired, the app caches your most recent GPS coordinates and uses them as a quick starting point on future launches.
 Location is refreshed periodically while the app is running when GPS is available.